orhaimwerthaim/AOS-OtherSystems-ROSPlanExperimentRDDL/discussionOnExtendingROSPlan.md

 - **ROSPlan should be a source for ideas, not code**.
 One can see that a lot of thought was taken in designing ROSPlan (like their architecture and ways for passive sensing using configuration files and scripts).
 But the code relevant to our needs is limited and does not provide any exceptional functionality.

 - **popularity and learning curve**: A nice thing in ROSPlan is their (partially but) very good tutorials.
 I believe that supplying good tutorials to our planning engine will be a better replacement than emulating ROSPlan's "look and feel" and enjoying ROSPlan's reputation.
-We will general tutorials to the system and an additional, more specific one for using it with ROS.
+We will provide general tutorials to the system and an additional, more specific one for using it with ROS.